simon-micro-ui/product-managment-container/README.md

     "@webcomponents/custom-elements": "^1.1.1",
     "@webcomponents/webcomponentsjs": "^2.0.0",

-Add the following to angular.js
+Add the following to angular.js.
+During the build, this will bundle the included javascript files in a scripts.js file within the dist folder.

         "build": {
             ....